pseudomuto/proto-parser/examples/buf-module-provider/README.md

 1. **BufModuleProvider** downloads modules as raw proto files (no FileDescriptorSet reconstruction)
 2. **DefaultFileSystem** provides file system operations
-3. **DefaultImportResolver** handles import resolution with preloaded module directories
+3. **ImportProcessor** handles import resolution with preloaded module directories
 4. **parseProto** uses the resolver to parse files with all dependencies available

 ## Buf modules used